thefullstackgroup/greatest-developer-portfolio-ever/README.md

 A collection of project ideas and inspiration to build and add to your developer portoflio.

-To add your idea to the list, clone repo and edit `projects/data.json` to add your project ideas following the json strucutre below.
+To add your project idea to the list, clone this repo and edit `projects/data.json` to add your project ideas using following the json strucutre below.

-## Object data strucutre is as follows:
+## Object data structure is as follows:

 ```json
   {